AJua/Deep-Learning-Setup/README.md

 ```

 Now you have Anaconda3, jupyter and Keras (tensorflow cpu backend) with Jupyter installed running on bash.
-Check your installation by navigate localhost:8888 from your browser,
-you should able to execute the python scripts from "Deep Learning > 用神經網路做手寫辨識.ipynb" without errors.

-If everything is ok, please restart the bash to make environment variables take effect.
+If everything is ok, please restart bash to make environment variables take effect.

 ### Reference